livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

 #### Redis Database

-Livingdocs uses redis worker queue for imports and elasticsearch indexing.
+Livingdocs uses Redis worker queue for imports and Elasticsearch indexing.
 A functional setup is mandatory.

 ```js